Having more, or living better?

 ‘Alternatives to development’: an interview with Arturo Escobar

 At the 2012 Degrowth conference in Venice one of the highlights for me was the talk by Arturo Escobar(my notes from which can be found here).
 He is the author of Encountering Development and Territories of Difference, among others.
 His talk looked at how Transition might look in the context of the Global South, and held many fascinating insights.
+Here is the interview I did with him, first as an audio file, and below as a transcript.

 Two videos